mountaineerbr/shellChatGPT/man/README.md

 ### LIMITS

-The script objective is to implement most features of OpenAI API version 1 but not all endpoints, or options will be covered.
+The script objective is to implement most features of OpenAI API version 1 but not all endpoints or options will be covered.

 ### OPTIONS